onemoreangle/php-marshaller/README.md

 ## Requirements
-- PHP >= 7.4 (to use attributes PHP 8.0 or higher is required, otherwise you can install doctrine/annotations and use annotations instead)
+- PHP >= 8.2 (you can use either attributes (recommended) or install doctrine/annotations and use annotations instead)

 ## Contributing
 Contributions are more than welcome!
 Please feel free to submit a pull request